ml-reading/ml-reading.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-We plan on meeting weekly on Tuesdays 4:30pm-6:00pm to present/discuss papers that broadly fall under the category of Algorithms/Theoretical CS.
-You are all invited.
-Please mark your calendars, if you plan on attending.

-The theme for this semester is "Learning-augmented online algorithms".

-This page [Algorithms with Predictions](https://algorithms-with-predictions.github.io/) which tracks recent research in "Algorithms with Predictions" lists 158 papers at the moment on a wide range of topics.
+We plan on meeting weekly on Wednesday 5:15 pm - 6:15 pm, at MH 269, to read a machine learning book [Mathematical Analysis of Machine Learning Algorithms](https://tongzhang-ml.org/lt-book.html) together.